SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Model Performance Across Different Fields

 \textbf{Generational Leap and Perceptual Evolution} The Gemini series (Middle) shows the most dramatic generational performance shift.
-While Gemini-2.5-flash-image-preview exhibits a constrained profile centered around 0.2–0.5, Gemini-3-flash-preview shows a robust expansion across all axes, nearly doubling the performance in the Electronic and Topology sectors.
-This leap suggests a fundamental upgrade in the model's visual encoder, enabling it to transition from basic pattern recognition to a more sophisticated "semantic understanding" of scientific layouts.
-However, even with this progress, a noticeable "dip" in the Defect axis persists, indicating that characterizing microscopic imperfections remains a cross-model challenge in the current state of VLMs.
+While \textit{gemini-2.5-flash-image-preview} shows a constrained profile centered around 0.2–0.5, \textit{gemini-3-flash-preview} shows a robust expansion across all axes, nearly doubling the performance in the Electronic and Topology sectors.
+This leap points to a fundamental upgrade in the model's visual encoder, enabling it to transition from basic pattern recognition to a more advanced "semantic understanding" of scientific layouts.
+However, even with this progress, a noticeable "dip" in the Defect axis persists, pointing to that characterizing microscopic imperfections remains a cross-model challenge in the current state of VLMs.